 Testing all these negative scenarios is crucial to prevent customers from getting irked, the clients will sue the bank.
 Bank of America once agreed to pay ~$32 million to settle charges that it made harassing debt collection calls to customers’ cell phones.

 - Multi-factor authentication:

-- Verify all the Multiple-factor authentications – Emails or text messages sent to phone or call option to phone (for landlines)
+- Verify all the Multiple-factor authentications – Emails or text messages sent to a phone or call option to phone (for landlines)

 - Verify whether MFA is triggered whenever there is a change in contact information like email or phone or device

-- Verify that after multiple attempts with Invalid OTP, the user should be blocked for a certain time
+- Verify that after multiple attempts with an Invalid OTP, the user should be blocked for a certain time

 - Verify the maximum limit to access the OTP in 24 hours (10, 20 or 30 like that) and also the validity of the OTP sent (2min or 5min)